We suggest reviewing the following articles before beginning to work with batches.

 Online giving and registrations processed through a supported payment gateway.
 Batches are automatically created daily when there is an online transaction.
 The individual contributions and payments are automatically added to a pending batch with the Batch Type of Online.
 These batches will be separated by Source (ACH & Bankcard), are highlighted in yellow, and are in a Pending Status.
 When the transactions settle, they are moved to a settled batch that:

-- Has the Batch Ref irecorded as the Ref ID.
+Has the Batch Ref recorded as the Ref ID.

 For Pending Batches, a new setting has been added under Settings > Finacial > Batches named Auto Close Online Batches.
 This setting is False by default, but if you want daily online batches to automatically close after the Nightly Batch Process, set this to True.
 Otherwise, online batches will remain open until a user closes the batch manually.